 The Huayhuash and I have a long history.
 In September of 1996, three friends and I were all set to hike the circuit, which at that time was relatively unknown.
 Topographic maps had been found, supplies had been bought, and transport to the trailhead arranged.

-Robbery was not an uncommon occurrence in this area during the 1990’s, however, on this particular occasion one of the hiking party resisted (a young Israeli guy), and as a result was promptly marched off and killed at point blank range.
+The night before we were due to leave Huaraz (the regional capital), news came through to the hotel at which we were staying, that a hiking group had been held up at gunpoint while hiking the circuit.
+Robbery was not uncommon in the area during the mid-90’s, however, on this particular occasion one of the trekking party resisted (a young Israeli guy), and as a result was promptly marched off and killed at point blank range.
 The other three members of the group carried his body back to civilization.

 As a result of the tragedy, we were informed that the area was “unsafe for foreigners at the present time.”
 Handing over some cash is one thing, potentially being shot is another matter entirely.
 After discussing the situation, the four of us decided to postpone the trip and instead do a couple of shorter hikes in the nearby Cordillera Blanca range.

-Note: All information has been updated as of February, 2016.
+Note: All information has been updated as of December, 2017.

 - 8 – 10 days

 - If you are hiking the Huayhuash independently, the amount of time needed to complete the circuit can vary considerably from person to person.
 Factors such as pack weight, high altitude experience, fitness, acclimatization and side trips, all need to be taken into account when estimating how long it’s going to take you.
 For more details, see the FAQ section.

 - I started and finished in the village of Llamac.